CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

 In this version of the ancient Greek myth, author James Baldwin rewrites the well-known tale of Prometheus and Pandora.
 The language of this adaptation makes the plot and morals of the story even more accessible to secondary students, as the characters abuse power, seek revenge and justice, and fall victim to their own greed.

-To extend the students’ understanding of greed and abuse of power, pair this story with “The Stanford Prison Experiment” from the Paired Texts tab.
+To extend the students’ understanding of greed and abuse of power, pair this tale of greed with “The Stanford Prison Experiment” from the Paired Texts tab.
 Have students discuss the central ideas of both texts, and ask, “What can happen if someone is given too much power?
 How do they act when they feel that their power is threatened?”

 “The Golden Touch” by Nathaniel Hawthorne (8th Grade)